When You Arrive

 Register with a GP

-In the event of a medical emergency or accident you should go to an Accident and Emergency department of a hospital.
+In the event of a medical emergency or accident you should go to an Accident & Emergency (A&E) department of a hospital.
 The closest hospitals to DCU are Beaumont Hospital and Connolly Hospital Blanchardstown.
 You can call an ambulance by calling 112.

 You can work in paid employment while you are studying in Ireland.
 Remember that university study, especially at postgraduate level, is intensive and you may have little time to work, especially before and during the exam period.